CS171/2020/assets/instructions/hw0/HW0.md

 -->

 ## 3. Piazza
-Go to [Piazza](https://piazza.com/class/cs171) and sign up for the class using your Harvard e-mail address.
+Click on the Piazza link on our Canvas page or go to [Piazza](https://piazza.com/class/kd0jcr9kf455yu) and sign up for the class using your Harvard e-mail address.

 <!-- [DCE]
 If you are a DCE student and don't have a Harvard e-mail address, please sign up for one [here](http://g.harvard.edu/extension-school-and-summer-school-faq/extension_opt_in).-->